Women and Terrorism

 7. The LTTE publication Kalhaththil (In the Battle Front), July 29, 1999, lists all the successful suicide attacks carried out by the LTTE between 1987 and 1995.

 8. Jailed bomber, interview with Shimon Dotan, 2005.

-17. Several Halliburton employees are claiming to have been raped by U.S. soldiers (e.g., Jaime Lee Jones).
-Also, many of the returning soldiers have returned with post-traumatic stress disorder (PTSD), which has resulted in an upsurge of domestic violence, suicide, and killing of spouses after their return.
+19. Several Halliburton employees claim to have been raped by U.S. soldiers (e.g., Jaime Lee Jones).
+Furthermore, many of the returning soldiers have suffered from post-traumatic stress disorder (PTSD), which has resulted in an upsurge of domestic violence, suicide, and killing of spouses after their return.
 The 4th Infantry’s Second Battalion (the “Lethal Warriors”) have had eight members accused of murder or attempted murder since 2007.
 One soldier from the company, Robert Marko Hull, raped and slit the throat of a 19-year-old learning-disabled woman after his return from Iraq.
 See Tim McGirk, The hell of PTSD, Time Magazine, November 30, 2009 (pp. 41–43).

 20. In Algeria, Al Qaeda-affiliated groups have also had male recruits raped to prepare them to be suicide bombers.
 Intense social stigma and fear of more male-on-male sex attacks leaves Muslims prepared to die.
 According to news reports, there was a large tear in a terrorist’s anus that confirmed the allegations of sexual abuse.
 The young terrorist was aged 22, from Diar El Djemaâ, El Harrach, and was supposed to execute a suicide operation in the region of Boumerdes.
 Al Qaeda was accused of using male rape to “create” suicide bombers, Pink News, February 4, 2009.